 - 1. CPE or JME course work will be treated as transfer credit when completed prior to CBTS matriculation and as CBTS coursework when registered through the school. - As transfer credit hours, CPE/JME hours are subject to rules applying to all transfer credit, including total maximum hours allowable and requisite transcript or letter on institutional letterhead from the CPE/JME program director indicating successful completion of a unit of training. - 3.
 As transfer credit hours from another accredited seminary, CPE/JME hours are not tuition billable. - 4.
 If completed under course registration at CBTS, tuition for CPE or JME is billed as for every other course. - 5.
 Students must register for CPE or JME during the term in which they are completing their CPE or JME program. - 6.
 CPE course credit will be considered from programs accredited by the Association for Clinical Pastoral Education (ACPE).
 Any other accredited or nonaccredited CPE program would be considered for transfer credit only if accepted as such already by another accredited seminary, or else by petition to the Dean and Registrar, and in consultation with Pastoral Theology faculty. - 7.
-Deductible from tuition required are the fees, if any, that are/were charged to the student by the CPE/JME program (not counting program application fees). - 8.
+Program fees charged to the student by the CPE/JME program can be deducted from tuition (excluding program application fees). - 8.
 CPE and JME participation is coordinated through the Contextualized Learning Office.
 Consult the Contextual Learning Handbook for more information.